hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 </p>

-With the violin plot we can see that there is slightly higher expression in the TN condition.
+With the violin plot we can see that there is **slightly higher expression in the TN condition**.
 Similarly, the log10 scaled expression distribution represented as a ridgeplot emphasizes that a small group of cells have similarly higher expression of Crebl2 across both conditions.

-Now that we understand what is happening at the single-cell level, we can then assess why DESeq2 did evaluate Crebl2 as significantly different.
-To do so, we want to take the normalized counts from the `dds` DESeq2 object to plot the expression at the pseudo-bulked level.
-As this is a helpful metric for assessing the pseudobulked results, we will create a function to make repeated use of this type of visualization.
+By observing the expression at the single-cell level, we can possibly justify the significance call by FindMarkers.

+To assess **why DESeq2 did not evaluate Crebl2 as significantly different**, we can take the normalized counts from the `dds` DESeq2 object to plot the expression at the pseudobulk level.
+As this is a helpful metric for assessing the pseudobulk results, we will create a function to make repeated use of this type of visualization.

+After plotting expression for Crebl2, we can see that there is quite a bit of variability among the samples for both the TN and cold7 conditions.
+A qualitative assessment of the plot suggests that the within group varaiability is larger than the between group variability. **This is a case where being unable to account for variability (as in FindMarkers) across replicates can skew the results.**

 ```r
 # pseudobulk scatterpot of normalized expression